Click on a coloured section of the map to see the features of that area.

 The low tower contains a peal of bells that are rung regularly.

-There are also outdoor war memorials in the vicinity of the church, which are shown on a dedicated web site.
+There are also outdoor war memorials in the vicinity of the church, which are shown on a dedicated memorials web site.

 The church yard attracts much wildlife including red foxes, grey squirrels, common lizards, blue tits, great tits, long-tailed tits, wrens, robins, chaffinches, blackbirds, song thrushes, starlings, carrion crows, jackdaws, wood pigeons, feral pigeons, magpies, jays, green woodpeckers, greater spotted woodpeckers, nuthatches, goldcrests, chiffchaffs, grey wagtails, ring-necked parakeets, redwings, and (once) a hobby.
 On the ponds over the road there are mallard and tufted ducks, canada geese, mute swans, coots, moorhens, black-headed gulls, herring gulls, lesser black-backed gulls, grey herons, egyptian geese and sometimes cormorants and little grebes.

 Click on a picture thumbnail below to open a larger version in a new browser tab.